-- The Ur Example is from Herodotus' Histories, written in the fifth century BCE King Croesus * asked Solon whether he was not the happiest man on Earth.
+- The Ur-Example is from Herodotus's Histories, written in the fifth century BCE.
+King Croesus note asked Solon whether he was not the happiest man on Earth.
 Solon answered "Count no man happy until he is dead", and cautioned that fate could change for him.
 He pooh-poohed this idea... until after he had his empire utterly destroyed by Cyrus the Great.

 - This is part of the premise of the Man/Kzin Wars.
 Humans have used a combination of social programming and chemical cocktails to remove humanity's collective balls.
 We get them back, though.

-- Mentioned several times about the United States and Britain in The Winds Of War And War And Remembrance.
+- Mentioned several times about the United States and Britain in The Winds of War/War and Remembrance.